Scholarships and Grants

 Unlike student loans, scholarships and grants do not need to be repaid.
 For more information about the scholarships and grants that may be available, consult your school's financial assistance office.

 The American Veterinary Medical Foundation (AVMF) offers several scholarships.
-View the complete listing on the AVMF's Student Enhancement initiative page or click on the direct links below:
+View the complete listing on the AVMF's Student Enhancement initiative page.
+Be sure to check out all the previous year winners and applications for this year by visiting the AVMF Veterinary Scholarship Program page.

 If you don't/didn't need to take out loans to finance your educational debt, consider yourself very fortunate, enjoy your situation, and find something better to do with your time than read about educational debt.
 If you've avoided the need for loans because of sound financial planning throughout your younger years, that's very admirable.
 However, you're in the minority – 89.9% of year-2010 graduates had accrued educational debt.1